Making homeownership possible for Native families in South Dakota

 SDNHOC took another major step in 2024 by launching its down payment assistance (DPA) program in partnership with Northwest Area Foundation and Wells Fargo.
 Already, these funds have supported $8.9 million in loans with a total purchase value of $7.8 million, bringing homeownership within reach for families long excluded from the market.

-To continue building momentum, SDNHOC calls for investment and advocacy in the following key areas:
+To continue building momentum, SDNHOC calls for investment and advocacy in key areas:

 Facilitating a secondary market for Native CDFIs, enabling them to sell loans and reinvest capital